 The original description of the form of Dorje Tsegyal, and possibly with retinue, is attributed to Lelung Zhepa'i Dorje (1697-1740) and his 'Revealed Treasures' (terma).
 This is known from authoritative Tibetan informants and from the lists of collected writings of Lelung.
 Most of the Lelung writings on the subject of Gesar are not currently available.
 It is hoped they will be located in the near future.

-There are two sculptural representations known in museum and private collections.
-Only one example is shown here.
+There are several sculptural representations known in museum and private collections.
+Only a few examples are shown here.
 Others will undoubtedly be found.
 The metal images can vary in posture and hand attributes but in general follow the Dorje Tsegyal depiction and descriptions.